What is Microsoft OneDrive and how does it work? [Explained by an IT support company.]

 That is, until they go to save their document.

-Screenshot of OneDrive option under the
+Screenshot of OneDrive option Save As

 For many small business owners and employees, Microsoft OneDrive has become an irreplaceable part of their workflow.
 For many others, it remains a baffling option that lives in their File Explorer—only raising its head when they go to save a document.